 Jimmy: Oh, that’s great.
 I love that term, reformed lawyer.
 And yeah, you have built up quite a large network of lawyers and accountants across the country who you can refer people out to, especially in the OZ space, people who are…have been studying and thinking carefully about Opportunity Zone law and Opportunity Zone regulations for the last almost couple of years now, so.

 Well, Ashley, I think we’ll cut it here.
 That’ll be the end of part one, forming a qualified opportunity fund.
 In part two which will be the next episode in this “Opportunity Zones Podcast” series, you and I will discuss strategies for forming a qualified Opportunity Zone business.

-Again for our listeners out there today, Ashley and I have set up ozpros.com where you can begin creating your qualified opportunity fund today for a low price.
-So go check us out at ozpros.com.
+So to recap for our listeners out there today: Ashley and I have set up OZPros.com, where you can create your own Opportunity Zone Fund today, for an affordable price.

 Ashley, thanks for chatting with me today and I’m looking forward to part two of our conversation when we’ll discuss how to form a qualified Opportunity Zone business.